robinagandhi/CYBR4360-8366/firewall-concepts.md

 ```

 Before enabling UFW, understand what the current default policies mean:
-- `default: deny (incoming)` — if you **enable** with this setting, all incoming connections are blocked immediately until you add allow rules.
+- `default: deny (incoming)`, if you **enable** with this setting, all incoming connections are blocked immediately until you add allow rules.
 This is the whitelisting philosophy.

 > **Critical Warning**: Enabling UFW with default deny **before** adding a rule will terminate your session and lock you out remotely.
 Always add your allow rule first.
-This is deliberate lesson material — you will experience what lockout looks like in Part D.
+This is deliberate lesson material, you will experience what lockout looks like in Part D.

 ---